 There is also non-accidental, hands-on technology development in the arts themselves – for example by way of research-oriented electronic and computer music – where composition includes the development of matching hardware and software instruments as well as the development of community media tools.
-Examples of the latter include video and democratic television activism from 1970s artist collective Raindance Corporation and today’s development of Open Source community tools from artist collectives such as Lifepatch, varia, and Hackers & Designers.
+Examples of the latter include video and democratic television activism from 1970s artists’ collective Raindance Corporation, and today’s development of Open Source community tools from artists’ collectives like Lifepatch, varia, and Hackers & Designers.